SalishSeaCast/tools/docs/results_server/nowcast-green.rst

 Nowcast Green Model Results
 ***************************

- :file:`/results/SalishSea/nowcast-green/`
-  Holds the results from the daily nowcast green ocean runs
+:file:`/results/SalishSea/nowcast-green/` holds the results from the daily nowcast green ocean runs.

-These runs started Dec 5, 2012 using physical initial conditions from spin-up run at Dec 1, 2002 and biological initial conditions from observations on Oct ?, ????.
+Those runs started 5-Dec-2015 using physical initial conditions from spin-up run at 1-Dec-2002 and biological initial conditions from observations on Oct ?, ????.

 Initial run used: